dtrckd/pymake/Readme.md

 In a pymake project there is 4 main components, associated to 4 directories :

-* `data/`: Where are storer input/output of any experience,
+* `data/`: Where are storer input/output of any experiments,
     + contains datasets (and saved results) <!--  selection with the `-c` options and see frontendManager -->,
 * `model/`: It represents our understanding of the data,
     + contains models -- every class with a `fit` method <!-- selection with the `-m` options and see ModelManager -->,
 * `script/`: Code that operate with the data and models,
     + contains scripts for actions, -- every class that inherit `ExpeFormat` <!-- selection with the `-x` options -->
 * `spec/` : It is the specifications of the context of an experiment.
-In order words, the parameters of an experience.
+In order words, the parameters of an experiment.
     + contains specification of (design) experiments (`ExpSpace`,`ExpTensor` and `ExpGroup`), -- can be given as an argument of pymake.

 Along with those directory there is two system files :